Loading...

 Stay Hydrated

-If you add sweeteners to your tea, opt for natural or low-impact ones like stevia or a small amount of cinnamon, which may have less effect on blood sugar levels.
+If you add any sweeteners to your peppermint tea, opt for natural or lower-sugar alternatives like stevia.

 healthspan-mbl